• Consortium Research Platform on Genomics (CRP-Genomics)

 Black pepper Piper nigrum L

-• Draft genome assembly of an Indian landrace (Thottumuriyan) generated.
+• A de novo draft whole genome assembly of the Indian landrace (Thottumuriyan) has been generated.

-• Transcriptome analysis in developing berries, identified genes of the piperine synthesis pathway.
+• Transcriptome analysis of developing berries has been carried out and genes of the piperine synthesis pathway identified.

-• Draft genome assembly of of cardamom (cv Njallani Green gold ) generated and Genome wide Simple Sequence Repeat (SSR) used for diversity analyses.
+• The de novo draft whole genome assembly of small cardamom (CV Njallani Green gold) has been reported.
+Genome wide Simple Sequence Repeat (SSR) are mined and used for diversity analyses of cardamom germplasm

 • FenugreekTrigonella sps.